Medical alert systems will almost all work outside the home, it is just a question of how far –

 - a charging dock where the device will be recharged as required

-- Some companies are offering Mobile medical alert systems where the device is also a a fully functional cellular phone with an additional emergency button and the GPS Tracking functions added, and all linked to a monitoring service
+- some companies are offering Mobile medical alert systems for which the device is also a fully functional cellular phone with an additional emergency button and the GPS Tracking functions added, and all linked to a monitoring service

 - some systems also give an additional pendant with a call button which you can wear, and if you can’t reach the hand held device you just push the button on the pendant which will send a signal to your mobile device which will then make the alert call

 - the majority of the devices have GPS Location Tracking

 - Fall Detection is often offered as an optional function, sometimes at extra cost